bgaze/ipsum-html/README.md

 There are three types of nodes, handled by a dedicated class:

+### Bgaze\IpsumHtml\Nodes\PlainText

-**Bgaze\IpsumHtml\Nodes\PlainText:** no attributes, content is a string.
+PlainText node has no attributes, content is a string.

-Any sting added to a node will be turned into a PlainText node.
+Any element added to a node that is not ans instance of a node class will be turned into a PlainText node.

 You can create PlainTexts node with the `Html::txt` method: